Embedding Space Approach to Lorentzian CFT Amplitudes and Causal Spherical Functions: Introduction

-This is the first of two papers in our current effort on a direct approach to Minkowski CFT~\footnote{A second paper, ``Conformal Blocks and Harish Chandra c-Functions", is being prepared \cite{Agarwal:2023}.
-Some preliminary results were reported in \cite{agarwal2022application}.}.
-We present in this paper a proper derivation for this representation by adopting an embedding space approach, focussing on the scattering region specified by the causal condition, (\ref{eq:scausality}).
-We identify the representation functions (or group harmonics) $ \mathcal{G}_{\widetilde\Delta,\widetilde\ell; 0}(g) $ as {\bf ``causal" zonal spherical functions}~\cite{Hilgert:1996,Vilenkin:1991,Vilenkin1993,Vilenkin:1992,helgason2022groups} for $SO(d,2)$, and associate them with Minkowski conformal blocks discussed in \cite{Raben:2018rbn}~\footnote{The term spherical functions is used in several different contexts in literature.
-For example, bi-invariant functions that are of importance to us are referred to as spherical functions in \cite{helgason2022groups}, whereas they are called zonal spherical functions in \cite{Vilenkin:1991,Vilenkin1993,Vilenkin:1992}.
-We adopt the latter definition and reserve the phrase spherical functions for right-invariant functions.
+In this paper, we present a proper interpretation for this representation, Eq. (\ref{eq:double-mellin}), by adopting an embedding space approach, focusing on the scattering region specified by the causal condition, (\ref{eq:scausality}).
+This is the first of two papers in our current effort on a more direct approach to Minkowski CFT.
+In this first part, we identify the representation functions (or group harmonics) $ \mathcal{G}_{\widetilde\Delta,\widetilde\ell; 0}(g) $ as {\bf ``causal" zonal spherical functions}~\cite{Hilgert:1996,Vilenkin:1991,Vilenkin1993,Vilenkin:1992,helgason2022groups} for $SO(d,2)$, and associate them with Minkowski conformal blocks discussed in \cite{Raben:2018rbn}~\footnote{The term spherical functions is used in several different contexts in the mathematical literature.
+We reserve the phrase spherical functions for right-invariant functions.
 This is closer to the familiar physics literature, since $ Y_{\ell,m} $ are called spherical harmonics for $ SO(3) $ and are associated with right-invariant functions.}.
+A second paper currently being prepared \cite{Agarwal:2024} will focus on the inversion aspect of Eq. (\ref{eq:double-mellin})~\footnote{Replacing ${\mathcal G}_{(\widetilde\ell,\widetilde \Delta; 0)} (g)$ in Eq. (\ref{eq:double-mellin}) simply by the leading exponential factors, e.g., Eq. (\ref{eq:double-mellin-2}), it would become a conventional double-Mellin representation.
+In the context of induced representations for non-compact groups, this transition is referred to by some as ``Harish transform", which can also be considered as a generalized Radon transform.}.